 Amy plans, implements and assesses faculty development programs for the improvement of teaching and learning, provides programs and resources designed to increase understanding of the teaching and learning process and manages the personnel in the Teaching Innovation group and other resources for Learning Innovation.
 Her interests are in student-centered course and program design, curriculum mapping, assessment and engaging teaching strategies for student learning.

 - First Year Engineering Design Course Seeks Clients

 - Transforming the Teaching and Learning Environment Conference

 - Learn about the Internet of Things

-Amy formerly was the Senior Academic Technology Consultant and project manager for Blackboard in the Center for Instructional Technology.
-Before coming to CIT in 2001, Amy was the assistant director of the Office for Teaching and Learning at Wayne State University in Detroit, MI, where her work focused on effective uses of technology to support teaching.
+Before coming to what was then the Center for Instructional Technology as the Senior Academic Technology Consultant and LMS project manager in 2001, Amy was the assistant director of the Office for Teaching and Learning at Wayne State University in Detroit, MI, where her work focused on effective uses of technology to support teaching.
 She holds a bachelor’s degree in biology from the University of Virginia, and a master’s degree in ecology and evolution from the University of Michigan.
-She has taught for many years as a graduate teaching assistant in Biology, and has been an adjunct faculty member in Biology at the community college level.
-She also completed a certificate in distance education from the University of Wisconsin, and has participated in the Educause Institute Learning Technology Leadership Program.
+She taught for many years as a graduate teaching assistant in Biology, and has been an adjunct faculty member in Biology at the community college level.
+She also completed a certificate in distance education from the University of Wisconsin, and participated in the Educause Institute Learning Technology Leadership Program.